Indian football’s roadmap to reform: how the ISL and I-League will work together

 - M&A in Sports: has COVID-19 moved the goalposts?

-Saksham Samarth is a Legal Intern at Vandellos Sports Law in Valencia, Spain.
+Saksham Samarth is an Associate at Vandellos Sports Law in Valencia, Spain.
 He primarily works in Sports Dispute Resolution preparing legal submissions before international sport adjudicating authorities, drafting employment contracts, representation agreements and transfer agreements.
 He regularly advises on regulatory, commercial and contractual issues in football.